-Steines barn, 36746 Bellevue-Cascade Road, Bellevue ( Go ½ mi w of Bellevue on Highway 62.
+Steines barn, 36746 Bellevue-Cascade Road, Bellevue ( Go 1/2-mile west of Bellevue on Highway 62.
 Turn right on Bellevue-Cascade Road and go 1.5 miles to barn.)
-This simple, primitive barn was built in the early 1900s,
+This simple, primitive barn was built in the early 1900s.

 Delaney barn, 23477 Bellevue-Cascade Road, LeMotte (Jackson County) - This lovely farm is known as the Sprank farm.
 The large barn was built around 1900, and the smaller one in 1940.
 The large barn has wooden peg construction.

 The DeFries Barn on the Doris and Jack Dyas Farm, 17929 232nd Avenue, Maquoketa (Jackson County) - Go north out of Andrew on Highway 62, then left on Y61- 250th Avenue (two miles) and left again on 180th St. Go 1/2-mile to first farm on left at 232nd Av.
 The 47 x 84-foot barn was built in 1885 by A.B.
 DeFries whose family settled in the area in the 1850s.
 It has post and beam pegged construction.

 Gehlen barn, Main Street, St. Donatus (Jackson County) This magnificent three-story limestone barn, one of the oldest (arguably built in 1839) in Iowa, sits in the middle of this historic Luxembourgish village.
 (Award of Distinction).